Updated June 3, 2018.

 Detailed Estimates of Blink Fitness Franchise Costs Based on Item 7 (Estimated Initial Investment) of Blink’s 2018 Franchise Disclosure Document

-- The initial franchise fee is $25,000.
-However, you pay no initial franchise fee for any Blink Fitness Gym you develop and open under the Development Rights Agreement, including the first Blink Fitness Gym.
+- The initial franchise fee is $40,000.
+However, Blink Fitness will reduce the initial franchise fee to $10,000 for each Blink Fitness Gym you develop and open under the Development Rights Agreement, including the first Blink Fitness Gym.

 - Except for the non-refundable development fee, there is no initial investment required to begin operating under the Development Rights Agreement.

 - Although Blink Fitness does not impose a fee for the initial training program, this figure estimates your and your personnel’s costs for travel and other expenses during training.

 - The costs in New York City vary greatly based on the distance you must travel and the time of year and choices you make for hotels, restaurants, etc.

 3. Presale Marketing Budget: $35,000 to $100,000